CONTENTSTART

 After college, Carter worked for a local sailmaker in Maine where he learned to design, build, and repair sails; install marine rigging; and manage a small business.
 He enjoyed helping the company grow into the leading local source for sails, canvas, and rigging.
 During this time, Carter sailed with many customers, helping them win major championships such as the PHRF New England Championships and Key West Race Week.

 Carter ultimately started his own business, managing sailing regattas and providing custom apparel and marketing products to marine businesses and events.
 Originally started in 2007 as Regatta Promotions, Carter set out to help yacht clubs and sailing organizations run better regattas.
 The business is still going strong today.
 Having successfully accomplished his mission, Carter and his wife, Molly, are now offering their years of product knowledge and expertise through You Regatta.
-You Regatta is located in the same facility as Quantum Sails Downeast in Portland, Maine.
+You Regatta is located in the same facility as Quantum Sails Downeast in Falmouth, Maine.

 One-design sailing is where Carter has showcased his sailing talents, winning three U.S. National Championships in three different one-designs.
 He won the prestigious U.S. Sailing Mallory Cup in 2017, skippering a J/70 at the St. Petersburg Yacht Club as a representative of the Portland Yacht Club and SailMaine.
 He has skippered his J/24 You Regatta to many top finishes including fifth at the 2017 J/24 Worlds and second at the 2019 J/24 Midwinter Championships.
 Carter has won events sailing a variety of boats, including Swan 42, J/24, Lightning, Hinckley 51 SW, Custom 27’, Frers 36 & 41, Farr 30, Beneteau 36.7, J/80, J/70, 420, J/105, Etchells, Laser, Vanguard 15, and S2 9.1